EmielZuurbier/IoT/Manual/Readme.md

 - Password: Your Password (default is **raspberry**)

 And press connect.
-Now find the folders `Pictures/Footage` and you'll see a `.h264` file with a date as name.
+Now find the folder `/home/pi/Pictures/Footage` and you'll see a `.h264` file with a date as name.
 Download this file to your computer.

 ### Now let's view the video
 I've used VLC Media Player to play `.h254` video's which workes perfectly.
 You can get it from [here](http://www.videolan.org/vlc/).